 Click here to see all Men’s Competitions.

-Men's Club Team Championship, B-V Cup (gross) and B-V Shield (nett), open to teams of three, all to count with a maximum individual handicap of 18 (playoff).
+Men’s Club Team Championship, B-V Cup (gross) and B-V Shield (nett), open to teams of three, all to count with a maximum individual handicap of 18 (playoff).
 There are five regional finals held across the Country and the best gross and best nett team go forward to the National Final.
 If more than 15 teams compete at the regional final then the two best gross and two best nett go forward.
-The winners of the B-V Cup (gross) will represent the NAPGC in the England Golf Champion Club competition at Stoke by Nayland GC (Gainsborough Course) on 17/18 September 2016.
+The winners of the B-V Cup (gross) will represent the NAPGC in the England Golf Champion Club competition to be held at Huddersfield Golf Club over the weekend of 22nd/23rd September 2018

 Before the end of May each year, NAPGC Member Clubs will stage a Club Level Qualifying Round over 18 holes stroke play which may be held in conjunction with one of their club medal rounds.
 A minimum of best overall gross and nett and the winners in each division will go forward to their regional final.
 From each of these regional finals a minimum of the best overall gross and nett and the first in each division will be invited to compete at Woodhall Spa for the Championship of England.

 Play will be stroke play over 36 holes at Woodhall Spa and players will be eligible to enter as individuals with a maximum handicap of 9.
 In the event of entries exceeding 72, players will be balloted out on handicap.
-The winner of the Championship will represent the NAPGC in the English Golf Champion of Champions at Woodhall Spa on 11 September.
+The winner of the Championship will represent the NAPGC in the English Golf Champion of Champions at Woodhall Spa over the weekend of 15th/16th September 2018

 Men’s Greensomes Aggregate Stableford – Team Knock Out – six pairs, three pairs at home and three pairs away, maximum handicap 18 (playoff).